 Plan for Full Service at Critical Times

-Managers should never allow employees to switch shifts without approval because these alterations could have unintended consequences.
+Managers should never allow employees to switch shifts without their approval because these alterations could have unintended consequences.
 Special events, holidays and peak-dining times require full staffs to serve customers efficiently.
 Managers can risk overscheduling at these times because they could always send people home if anticipated crowds fail to materialize or after crowds begin to subside.

 Restaurants face unique challenges in the business world because managers must schedule workers to handle various shifts and levels of activity, unlike nine-to-five businesses.
 Bakers and prep cooks work different shifts than line cooks and servers, and bartenders might only be needed during peak times in the evening.
 Online programs and POS applications can help with scheduling workers in large restaurant operations.
 Small restaurants can rely on experience and sound knowledge of their workers’ skills and habits to create effective schedules to meet their operational needs.
-In the end, if you know the business trends and your staffing situation, you will be able to craft schedules that do not disrupt service and quality.
+In the end, if you know the local, seasonal dining trends and your staffing situation, you will be able to craft schedules that do not disrupt service and quality.